Specialism

 The act also makes clear that the biodiversity gain plan should address how adverse impacts on habitats have been minimised.
 After avoiding harm, biodiversity improvements can be delivered through habitat creation or enhancement.

-Recent guidance from DEFRA states that the creation/recreation of new habitats can contribute towards your necessary biodiversity net gain; however, this cannot constitute the entirety of the net gain.
+Guidance from DEFRA states that the creation/recreation of new habitats can contribute towards your necessary biodiversity net gain; however, this cannot constitute the entirety of the net gain.
 Rather, DEFRA recommends using habitat creation/recreation to offset development to gain biodiversity net zero and use other techniques to create gain.

-It’s important to note that there are a few ways to meet the requirement, not all of which need to be accomplished on-site.
+As mentioned, there are a few ways to meet the requirement, not all of which need to be accomplished on-site.
 If the local planning authority agrees, developers can also pursue off-site compensation.

 This might involve contributing to a biodiversity register or purchasing biodiversity credits.
 Where off-site repayment is approved, the DEFRA metric will be used to calculate how many “biodiversity units” a developer will need to pay for in order to offset their biodiversity loss.